Mindgreppers/elastic-graph-config/Elastic CMS.md

     }
   },
 ```

-* Paste that code in eg-server/config.js
+- Paste that code in eg-server/config.js
-* Also change the following two lines in the file to point to the server url.
+- Also change the following two lines in the file to point to the server url.

 ```
  clientUrl: 'localhost:3000',
  serverUrl: 'localhost:4000'

 ```

+**Bypassing email setup for email confirmation**

+- Run eg-frontend projects as described
+- Open eg-frontend on browser
+- click on the signup to fill and submit form
+- you will see a conformation msg that your account is created and confirmation email has to be send to your inbox but you will not get this email because you have not set up the SMTP-server yet.

+* Instead of confirming the user through an email link we will confirm it by updating its document by using elastic search.
+* In postman or using curl open the url localhost:9200/auth_users/\_doc/search, it will show you the newley created user witha a property account confirmed true or false ,you need to change this property and save it back along with rest of document body by exexcuting a post request on this url localhost:9200/auth_users/\_doc/{user_id}/
+* Now you can use the same account to eg-frontend and eg-admin

 ### Run